 This is a district-level committee which diverts minor students with school attendance or behavior problems from the Juvenile Court System and provides a forum where the problems affecting school adjustment can be discussed and solutions reached.
 To prevent students from establishing a continuing pattern of poor attendance or behavior, SARB may make dispositions which range from returning a student to the school of attendance under strict contract to making an involuntary transfer to another district program or educational option.
 Whereas the primary purpose is diversion, SARB is also the primary vehicle for referring students to the Juvenile Justice System once it is clear that they can no longer profit from the resources which the school district has to offer.

-- Students who accrue a fourth cut in any class will be assigned to Thursday School.
+- Students who accrue a sixth cut on their attendance record will be assigned to Tuesday/Thursday School.

-- Students who accrue five tardies in any one class can be assigned to Thursday School by their teacher.
+- Students who accrue six tardies in any one class can be assigned to Tuesday/Thursday School by their teacher.